-Listed animal species known to be currently present on the reservation (excluding the Clinch River bordering the reservation) are given along with their status in Table 2.7.
-The list illustrates the diversity of birds on the ORR, which is also habitat for many unlisted species some of which are in decline nationally or regionally.
+Listed animal species known to be currently present on the reservation (excluding the Clinch River bordering the reservation) are given along with their status in Table 2.8.
+The list illustrates the diversity of birds on the ORR, which is also habitat for many unlisted species, some of which are in decline nationally or regionally.
 Other listed species may also be present, although they have not been observed recently.
 These include several species of mollusks (such as the spiny riversnail), amphibians (such as the hellbender), birds (such as Bachman's sparrow), and mammals (such as the smoky shrew).
-The ORR has been more thoroughly surveyed for birds than for other animal groups, except perhaps fish and aquatic invertebrates.
-The only federally listed animal species that have been recently observed (the gray bat, bald eagle, and peregrine falcon) are represented by one to several migratory or transient individuals rather than by permanent residents, although this situation may change as these species continue to recover.
-A few individual bald eagles, for example, have become winter resident rather than transient.
-Similarly, several state-listed bird species, such as the anhinga, olive-sided flycatcher, sandhill crane, double-crested cormorant, and little blue heron are currently uncommon migrants or visitors to the reservation; however, the double-crested cormorant and little blue heron are increasing or will probably increase in numbers.
-Others, such as the cerulean warbler, northern harrier, great egret, and yellow-bellied sapsucker, are common migrants or winter residents that do not nest on the reservation.
+Birds are one of the most thoroughly surveyed animal groups (along with fish and aquatic invertebrates) on the ORR.
+The only federally listed animal species that have been recently observed (the gray bat, bald eagle, and peregrine falcon) are represented by one to several